LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

             # ------------------------------------------------------- #
 ```

-Now,pne can solve the momentum and mass conservation equations.
+The momentum and mass conservation equations are now solved.

 ```Julia
             # Momentum Equation ===